Giving a Head Start to America’s most vulnerable children

 Partner with grantees and early childhood experts to identify needs and fulfill compliance standards.
 Develop a variety of training tools to resolve any gaps.

 Through customized training and assistance, ICF supports the success of Head Start programs in 40 states, the District of Columbia, and 140 tribes.
 Centers are able to meet federal regulations while continuing to improve and grow—offering low-income children and families the high-quality services they need.

 Head Start supports vulnerable children and families from pregnancy through 5 years of age.
 As a program of the U.S. Department of Health and Human Services, its goal is to provide high-quality education, health, and disability services to promote school readiness.
 The centers serve low-income and diverse populations with unique needs that vary by region—meaning no two training efforts are exactly the same.
 ICF factors in both the federal regulations and the particular circumstances of each center to create effective training and assistance initiatives.

 The flexibility of our approach allows for seamless support over time, changes to administration, and program expansion.
 We form partnerships with grantees to determine their needs at each level and at any point in time.
 With this proactive and individualized consultation, ICF adjusts the level of intensity in our training and assistance efforts and explores different modes of implementation.
 We aim to combine the expertise of our locally-based early childhood specialists with the knowledge and passion of local grantees and their partners—fostering genuine collaboration as we all work to provide the best possible Head Start services.

-“ICF is honored to work with the Office of Head Start and Regional Centers to support the development of the nation’s most vulnerable children and prepare them for lifelong success.”
+“ICF is honored to continue our work with the Office of Head Start to support the development of the nation’s most vulnerable children and prepare them for lifelong success.”